Percy Hoskins: John Bodkin Adams case

-In 1956 Scotland Yard opened an investigation into the deaths of the patients of Dr John Bodkin Adams, an Eastbourne general practitioner.
+In 1956 the Metropolitan Police opened an investigation into the deaths of the patients of Dr John Bodkin Adams, an Eastbourne general practitioner.
 Hoskins was the only reporter with a major paper to doubt the guilt of Adams during the investigation and subsequent trial.
 The case attracted worldwide attention, and, at the height of the press hysteria, figures of 400 victims were being mentioned.
 Hoskins lonely stance on Adams's innocence was, he later wrote, caused by conversations he had had with Adams during the police investigation: he noted Adams's apparent lack of concern and 'naive' inability to realise how in danger his life was when faced with the death penalty, then still in effect.
 Others have also cited his dislike of the officer in charge of the case, Herbert Hannam, as contributing to Hoskins's opposition to the investigation.

 Hoskins's stance led Lord Beaverbrook, the owner of his paper, to question Hoskins's (and therefore the newspaper's) take on the story, since every other paper was convinced of Adams's guilt.
 When Adams was acquitted of one count of murder at the Old Bailey in 1957 (another charge was withdrawn via a nolle prosequi), Lord Beaverbrook phoned Hoskins and told him, "Two people were acquitted today", meaning that Hoskins was to retain his job and his reputation.

 After the trial, Adams was whisked away to a safe house by Hoskins and interviewed for two weeks.
 The resulting articles appeared exclusively in the Express.
 Hoskins and Adams remained friends for the rest of Adams's life, and each year, on the anniversary of the acquittal, Adams would phone Hoskins to thank him for another year of his life.

 When Adams died in 1983, he left Hoskins £1000, which "somewhat embarrassed" Hoskins.
 Hoskins gave it to charity.
 In 1984, Hoskins published a book about the case: Two Men Were Acquitted: The trial and acquittal of Doctor John Bodkin Adams.
 He reiterated his belief that Adams was innocent but conceded that Adams had been naive in his behaviour and too avaricious in his chase of patients' bequests.

 Scotland Yard's files on the case were opened in 2003 and show that police believed that 163 of Adams patients died in suspicious circumstances.
 Reporter Rodney Hallworth and historian Pamela Cullen also identify another patient, Annie Sharpe, as a possible victim who was not included in this number, and Cullen further identifies Edward Cavendish, 10th Duke of Devonshire as a probable victim.